wreckster1507/sentiment-model/README.md

 Error: Model file not found
 ```
 **Solution:**
-- Check model path in `local_deploy_v2.py` line ~292
+- The model will be automatically downloaded on first startup
-- Ensure `model.pth` exists at the specified location
+- Ensure you have internet connection for the initial download
-- Update path to match your downloaded model
+- If download fails, manually download from the Google Drive link provided

 #### **2. CORS Errors in Browser**
 ```